Coffee and Cream Cinnamon Rolls

 Coffee and cream cinnamon buns are like your expensive coffee house favorite and an ooey gooey cinnamon bun got together for a night of craziness and this is what resulted.

 Sometimes you just have to have that hit of coffee.
-I can’t start a day without a cup of joe, so when I got an itch to make something coffee flavored I knew I had better scratch it!
+I can’t start a day without a cup of joe.
+So, when I got an itch to make a new coffee flavored recipe, I knew I had better scratch it!

 The problem was, what to make?!
 I’ve already made a Coffee and Cream Sponge Cake, Mocha Whipped Cream and Mocha Frosting.